tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/2 COPD Pharmacological Management/COPD Pharmaceutical Management.md

 * Side effects – dry mouth and hacking cough

 # Bronchodilators

+# Question 2
+Albuterol, terbutaline, and metaproterenol are examples of what classification of drugs?
+[RIGHT] Bronchodilators
+[WRONG] Expectorants
+[WRONG] Antibiotics

+# Question
+The bronchodilator Salmeterol (Serevent) is which of the following:
+[RIGHT] A long acting inhaled agent
+[WRONG] A short acting inhaled agent

 ### Short acting inhaled agents - 2 puffs QID and PRN
 * Albuterol (Proventil, Ventolin)